 Chip Lord Projects

 Greetings from Amarillo is the latest collaboration between Chip and Amarillo musician Hayden Pedigo.
 An album of original guitar recordings set to the landscape and mindscapes of Amarillo Texas.
+On May 11th, Hayden performed live along with a 5,1 soundscape mix in an After Dark screening at the Exploratorium in San Francisco, CA.

 Doug Hall: Chrysopylae